Your Bits are in Good Hands

 FAQ: How many visits do I need to get better?
 How often do I need to attend therapy?

 Answer: That depends.
-Most patients need 1 visit a week or every 2-3 weeks for the first 4 visits.
+Most patients need 1 visit a week or every 2-3 weeks for the first 1-3 visits.
 Often that is enough to get things going in the right direction, depending on the severity of the condition and your commitment and consistency with your assigned home program.
 After that time it is common to spread appointments out every 3-6 weeks so you can practice what you've learned- and come back with any questions or to modify your program as you progress.
-Typically 6-8 visits will help your reach your long term goals (sometimes less visits are needed).
-If the condition is more serious or you are in extreme pain it is of more benefit to plan for 1-2 visits/week for a few weeks before you spread out the other visits with 2-4 weeks between treatments until you reach your goals.
+Typically 3-8 visits will help your reach your long term goals (sometimes less visits are needed).
+If the condition is more serious or you are in extreme pain it is of more benefit to plan for 1 appointment/week for a few weeks before you spread out the other visits with 2-4 weeks between treatments until you reach your goals.
 After your initial consult, you and your therapist will come up with a specific plan of care for your condition.